frobertpixto/hand-drawn-shapes-dataset/README.md

     - Most elongated images were interesting and sometime presented a different challenge than the original.
   - This processing was not done for type Other.
   - I validated them all manually (or we could say visually) and removed the generated images that were not interesting.
-  - This is different than the Augmentation done during Training (like horizontal and vertical flips, rotations).
+  - This is different than the Augmentation done during Training (like horizontal and vertical flips, rotations) because:
+    - It applies to all images including Validation set and Test set.
+    - Being generated before being drawn provided images of a better quality.

 I then used these images to train models that are used in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) Auto-Shapes feature.
 ### Shape of type Other